davatorium/rofi/mkdocs/docs/1.7.5/rofi-theme.5.markdown

 The preferred file extension for the new theme format is **rasi**.
 This is an abbreviation for **r**ofi **a**dvanced **s**tyle **i**nformation.
-If a theme file is split over multiple files, include files can have the: **rasinc** extension.

 ## Basic Structure